 This is a fantastic and timeless series of articles by my friends Michael and Pierre at the Nakamoto Institute.
 For those of us going through our early days in Bitcoin in 2013/14, this set of articles helped articulate a specifically “Bitcoin Austrian” vision of Bitcoin’s potential, and why we could come to be so bullish on Bitcoin.
 Many concepts are explored, such as:

 - Hoarding bitcoin

 Many articles that came later in ‘crypto’, were in fact derivative or unfortunately, watered-down versions of this article series.

 Listen to Michael Goldstein’s appearance on my podcast here: SLP6

 Bitcoin is only going to become more important and those people who understand it will be well placed professionally and monetarily in years to come.

-If you found this reading list useful, make sure you also check out our Ministry of Nodes workshops.
-We will be running in person workshops in Sydney (and probably around Australia once there’s enough interest) to help educate interested people, and will have bitcoin books and gear for sale.
+If you found this reading list useful, make sure you also check out our Ministry of Nodes webinars.
+We will be running in webinars to help educate interested people, and will have bitcoin books and gear for sale.

 Follow us on twitter: